PostHog/posthog.com/contents/docs/tutorials/revenue.md

 The first thing you need to do to start tracking revenue and sales is set up events that trigger when a relevant operation occurs.

-Essentially, when a sale operation completes succesfully, you want to capture a PostHog event with the useful information from that sale.
+Essentially, when a sale operation completes successfully, you want to capture a PostHog event with the useful information from that sale.

 For example: